Check out U-M Medical School's responses to the AAMC's "Selecting a Medical School: 35 Questions I Wish I Had Asked."

 3. What modalities are used for student lectures?

-Students can choose to attend lectures in person or view them online (with MediaSite).
+Students can choose to attend lectures in person or view them online.
 Students regularly share their lecture notes with their peers and from one class to another through a student-managed wiki.

 The entirety of curriculum resources is online for students in the Canvas course management system.